Save time, save money

 We are all busy.
 We are all in a constant rush.
-No one is surprised to see the whole world looking for quick and easy solutions that will simplify our lives.
+The world is looking for quick and easy solutions that will simplify our lives.
 Every day we can download new applications that are supposed to think, remember or count for us.
-There is an app that reminds you about eating your meals, another one that counts how long you brush your teeth for.
+There is an app that reminds you about eating your meals or another one that counts how long you brush your teeth.
 The way the world runs forces us to abandon simple everyday activities so that we can keep up with everyone else.
-What do you think it looks like when it comes to running a business?
+This same can be applied to most businesses today.

-Yes, you are right, it works exactly the same way.
-We all do our best in order to provide a good product as quickly as possible and that is why we search for the best solutions.
-Luckily, Eric Ries, the inventor of the lean startup, came up with one of those when he popularised the MVP method.
-This acronym hides a blessing for both us, the professionals and our clients.
+We all do our best to provide an excellent product as quickly as possible, and that is why we search for the best solutions.
+Luckily, Eric Ries, the inventor of the lean start up, when he popularised the MVP method.
+This acronym details a blessing for both us, the professionals, and our clients.
 How does it work?

 MVP, meaning Minimum Viable Product, represents the absolute minimum value we can deliver that satisfies the client at the same time.
 However, it should not be seen nor understood as a finished product, but as a process of creating it.
 This process saves our time and our client’s money while ensuring that the product is good and delivered quickly.
 In order to do so, we need to follow a few simple rules.

-Three, it has to understandable.
-There is no point spending hours creating a product that does not get across what your client actually needs, and that is why you need to make sure your MVP is clearly stated.
-Those three combined will give you Minimum Viable Product.
+There is no point in spending hours creating a product that does not get across what your client needs, and that is why you need to make sure your MVP is clearly stated.
+Those three combined will give you a Minimum Viable Product.

 Sadly, there is a thin line between seeing MVP as a product and as a process.
-Many companies decide to work on MVP spending months creating a product that has no value and no potential client.
+Many companies decide to work on MVP spending months, creating a product that has no value and no potential client.
 Remember that Minimum Viable Product is not about chopping out half of the features or providing the product earlier than you were supposed to.
-Taking shortcuts is not making life simpler, you may always get lost.
+Taking shortcuts is not making life more straightforward, as you may end up getting lost.